-Prior to the closing of this offering, we will adopt a code of ethics and business conduct (our "Code of Ethics") applicable to our directors, officers and employees.
-We will file a copy of our form of our Code of Ethics as an exhibit to the registration statement of which this prospectus forms a part.
+We have adopted a code of ethics and business conduct (our "Code of Ethics") applicable to our directors, officers and employees.
+We have filed a copy of our form of our Code of Ethics as an exhibit to the registration statement of which this prospectus forms a part.
 You will be able to review this document by accessing our public filings at the SEC's website at www.sec.gov.
 In addition, a copy of our Code of Ethics will be provided without charge upon request from us.
 We intend to disclose any amendments to or waivers of certain provisions of our Code of Ethics in a Current Report on Form 8-K. See "Where You Can Find Additional Information."